lmammino/oidc-authorizer/README.md

 ## 🤌 Use case

-This project provides a easy-to-install AWS Lambda function that can be used as a custom authorizer for AWS API Gateway.
-This authorizer can validate OIDC-issued JWT tokens and it can be used to secure your API endpoints using your OIDC provider of choice (e.g. Apple, Auth0, AWS Cognito, Azure AD / Micsosoft Entra ID, Facebook, GitLab, Google, Keycloak, LinkedIn, Okta, Salesforce, Twitch, etc.).
+This project provides an easy-to-install AWS Lambda function that can be used as a custom authorizer for AWS API Gateway.
+This authorizer can validate OIDC-issued JWT tokens and it can be used to secure your API endpoints using your OIDC provider of choice (e.g. Apple, Auth0, AWS Cognito, Azure AD / Microsoft Entra ID, Facebook, GitLab, Google, Keycloak, LinkedIn, Okta, Salesforce, Twitch, etc.).

 ![A diagram illustrating how this project can be integrated.
 A user sends an authenticated request to API Gateway.
 API Gateway is configured to use a custom lambda as an authorizer (THIS PROJECT!).
 The lambda talks with your OIDC provider to get the public key to validate the user token and responds to API Gateway to Allow or Deny the request.](https://github.com/lmammino/oidc-authorizer/raw/main/docs/lovely-diagram.png)